StingrayCZ/Reverse-Engineering/README.md

 </p>

 Unfortunately these models and meshes are under the corporate authorship right.
-In this fact It means that I'am author but owner is my employer.
+In this fact means that I'am just author but owner is my employer.
 It don't allow me upload something here.

 ## Car Wheel Disk (Maxion Wheels)